mkyleUD/Caviness-HPC-Shell/_episodes_bak/03-files.md

 - `head file`: Print the top 10 lines in a file to the console.
 You can control the number of lines you see with the `-n numberOfLines` flag.
 - `tail file`: Same as `head`, but prints the last 10 lines in a file to the console.
 - `less file`: Opens a file and display as much as possible on-screen.
-You can scroll with `Enter` or the up and down arrow keys on your keyboard.
-Press `q` to close the viewer.
-- `more file`: Opens a file and display as much as possible on-screen.
 You can scroll with `Enter` or the arrow keys on your keyboard.
 Press `q` to close the viewer.

-Out of `cat`, `head`, `tail`, `more`, and `less`, which method of reading files is your favourite?
+Out of `cat`, `head`, `tail, and `less`, which method of reading files is your favourite?
 Why?

-{% include links.md %}